 Why this matters now

 The iPhone Fold is not a distant rumor.
-Ming-Chi Kuo's supply chain analysis confirms Samsung Display has received orders for 7-8 million foldable panels, with Foxconn beginning assembly in Q3/Q4 2025 and mass production in H2 2026.
+Ming-Chi Kuo's supply chain analysis confirms Samsung Display has received orders for 7 to 8 million foldable panels, with Foxconn beginning assembly in Q3 or Q4 2025 and mass production in the second half of 2026.
 Samsung has already shipped five generations of Galaxy Z Fold.
 Google has shipped two generations of Pixel Fold.
-Foldable devices are not a future trend — they are a present reality with a growing install base.
+Foldable devices are not a future trend.
+They are a present reality with a growing install base.

 Every month you wait to test foldable layouts is a month of technical debt accumulating.
 When the iPhone Fold ships, your users will immediately start opening your site on a device with two viewports.
 The sites that handle it well will feel modern and polished.
 The sites that do not will feel broken.